papertigers2020/FarmacyKata/ADRs/014 - Administrators reports.md

 This will be part of the main webapp but with a separate UI.

 ## Consequences
-A new inteface will need to be built just for admin users.
+A new interface will need to be built just for admin users.

 Authorisation to access this app will need to be built in to the admin user profiles.